pdqcom/PowerShell-Scanners/PowerShell Scanners/Get Bitlocker information/README.md

 # Description

-Runs `Get-BitlockerVolume` and returns Bitlocker volumes and status.
+Runs `Get-BitLockerVolume` and returns BitLocker volumes and status.

 # Requirements